Electron correlations due to pair spin-orbit interaction in 2D electron systems: Introduction

 We have found that the static structure factor $S(q)$ as a function of the wave vector $q$ acquires a sharp peak around a certain value of $q = q_c$ when the PSOI parameter is large enough $\tilde{\alpha}/r_s \gtrsim 1/4 $, which indicates that the PSOI component of the e-e interaction is comparable in magnitude to the Fermi energy.
 The peak clearly shows the appearance of strong electron correlations on the $q_c$ scale, which are specific for the PSOI\@.
 They arise owing to the competition between the Coulomb repulsion of electrons and their attraction caused by the PSOI, which determines this characteristic spatial scale.
 Interestingly, the PSOI correlated state appears at rather high density of electrons and, correspondingly, at small $r_s$, when the usual Coulomb interaction is small.

-When $\tilde{\alpha}/r_s$ exceeds a critical value, a new mode due to PSOI arises in the spectrum of collective excitations of the system in addition to common long-wave plasmons.
-The mode exists only in a finite band of wave vectors around $q_c$, the band width growing with $\tilde{\alpha}/r_s$.
-The mode frequency is purely imaginary.
-It is interesting that the electron density fluctuations growing with time are not polarized in spin.
+When $\tilde{\alpha}/r_s$ exceeds a critical value, a new branch of solution with very unusual properties arises due to PSOI in the spectrum of collective excitations of the system in addition to common long-wave plasmons.
+The solution exists only in a finite band of wave vectors around $q_c$, the band width growing with $\tilde{\alpha}/r_s$.
+The solution frequency is purely imaginary, which means that the electron density fluctuations are growing with time.
+It is interesting that the density fluctuations are not polarized in spin.
 Thus the spatially uniform paramagnetic state of the electron system becomes unstable with respect to the charge density fluctuations on the $q_c$ scale.
 For realistic values of the SOI parameter $\tilde{\alpha} \ll 1$ in Rashba materials, the critical value $q_c \propto \tilde{\alpha}^{1/3} k_F$ lies in the long-wave part of the spectrum.